luochen1990/lazy-list/README.md

 ### use recursive definitions of LazyList everywhere

 Actually this is not mistake of users.
 But it is still not recommended to use recursive definitions frequently.
-Since there is neither graph reduction optimization in lazy.coffee nor tail call optimization in javascript. the performance of recursive programs is a big problem here.
+Since there is neither graph reduction optimization in lazy-list nor tail call optimization in javascript. the performance of recursive programs is a big problem here.

 here is a fibs recursive definition which has an exponential time complexity: